PermitPipeline

 Who is this built for?

-Do you sell permit data, or project leads?
+Do you sell permit data, or ranked projects?

 Coverage